Which bar has the largest nominal diameter?

 Study for the ICC Reinforced Concrete Certification exam.
 Dive into detailed questions and explanations on reinforced concrete concepts.
 Boost your confidence and be ready to ace the exam!

-In reinforced concrete construction, the nominal diameter of reinforcing bars is indicated by their designated number, which corresponds to the bar's size in eighths of an inch.
-For instance, a #6 bar has a nominal diameter of 6/8 inches, a #8 bar has 8/8 inches (or 1 inch), a #9 bar has a nominal diameter of 9/8 inches (or 1.125 inches), and a #11 bar has 11/8 inches (or 1.375 inches).
+For instance, a #6 bar has a nominal diameter of 6/8 inches (or 3/4 inches), a #8 bar has a nominal diameter of 8/8 inches (or 1 inch), a #9 bar has a nominal diameter of 9/8 inches (or 1.125 inches), and a #11 bar has a nominal diameter of 11/8 inches (or 1.375 inches).

 Subscribe